Leave of Absence

 Employees should refer to the Conditional Leave Policy for more information.

-Employees should refer to the Maternity Leave Policy for more information.
+Employees should refer to the Parental Leave Policy for more information.

-To apply for Maternity Leave, employees must first register and then apply online at Absence Tracker.
+To apply for Parental Leave, employees must first register and then apply online at Absence Tracker.

 Civil Leave Policy